ganeshbytecoder/bytecoder-interview-preparation/module1/src/main/java/com/bytecoder/DesignPatterns/HLD/systemDesigns/ForReview/OnlineBusBookingSystem.md

 ✔ Prometheus + Grafana → Service health monitoring & dashboards.
 ✔ Distributed Tracing (Jaeger or Zipkin) → Tracks requests across microservices.
 Future enhancements:  will be discussed

+1GB = 1000MB
+1MB = 1000KB
+1KB = 1000Bytes
+### infra requirements to handle 1M users
+* Request size (how much data is transferred per request)
+* Throughput (how many requests per second a server can handle)
+* Number of servers required to handle the expected load